OTRF/Security-Datasets/README.md

 ## Do I get only the events related to the adversarial techniques?

 * You get the potential relevant events and the extra context produced by other security events that get created during the time window of the log collection.
-* This is valuable if you want to explore other ways to enrich your data anlytic and use extra context from events from different data sources.
+* This is valuable if you want to explore other ways to enrich your data analytic and use extra context from events from different data sources.
 * For example, you also get events of the command and control communication from the endpoint which can then be mapped to the specific adversarial technique you are analyzing.
 * One specific example could be that if ``wmiprvse.exe`` as a parent creating processes is normal in your environment, ``wmiprvse.exe`` as a parent and creating a process that subsequently makes a network connection to an external entity, might not be.
 You get that extra context too with mordor data.